Nocturnal visitor to the UV light - a sphinx moth!

 Lab alumni

-Alysia Butters | Undergraduate researcher Alysia is a recent graduate from Utah state with her bachelors in human biology!
-She has aspirations of studying medicine and is planning to apply to medical schools this spring.
-She grew up in Ogden, UT playing competitive soccer and just finished her collegiate career playing for the USU womens team!
+Alysia Butters | Undergraduate researcher Alysia graduated from Utah state in 2024 with her bachelors in human biology and plans to attend medical school.
+She grew up in Ogden, UT playing competitive soccer and was on the USU womens team.
 Besides soccer, her other hobbies include baking, spending time outdoors, and being with her friends and family.

 Collaborators